Skin cancer is one of the most common cancers in the UK, and the number of cases has been increasing in recent years.

 If you notice these signs, the NHS advises contacting a GP for assessment.

-Anyone can develop skin cancer, but certain factors increase risk.
 According to the NHS and Cancer Research UK, higher risk groups include:

 - people with fair skin that burns easily